hmrc/dprs/README.md

 ## Dev

-Before pushing, you can run [verify.sh](./verify.sh) which will run all of the tests, as well as check the format.
+Before pushing, you can run [verify.sh](./verify.sh) which will run all the tests, as well as check the format.

 ### Tests